Non-perturbative Lee-Wick gauge theory: Towards Confinement and RGE with strong couplings: Introduction

-The paper is organized as follows: in section II, we review Lee-Wick gauge theory followed by studying the equations of motion in section III.
-IN section IV., we introduce BRST transformation in Lee-Wick gauge theory, and proof the theory is BRST-invariant.
-Following this, in section V, we prove confinement of Lee-Wick gauge field propagators in the strongly-coupled regimes and derive the exact RGE in tht context.
-Next in section VII., we discuss the fate of Lee-Wick ghosts and we end by discussing the salient conclusions drawn from our study in the last section.
+The paper is organized as follows: in section II, we review Lee-Wick gauge theory In section III, we introduce BRST transformation in Lee--Wick gauge theory, and prove that the theory is BRST-invariant.
+Following this, in section IV, we discuss confinement of Lee--Wick gauge field in the strongly-coupled regimes and derive the exact RGE in this context.
+Next in section V, we derive the beta function and we end by discussing the salient conclusions drawn from our study in the last section.